-- Do not expose the wheelchair to strong sunlight before use. - Before usage, check all components that come into contact with your skin for their temperature.
+- Do not expose the wheelchair to strong sunlight before use. - Before use, check all components that come into contact with your skin for their temperature.

-Risk of getting fingers caught
+Risk of getting parts of body caught

-There is always a risk of getting, e.g. fingers or arms, caught in the moving parts of the wheelchair.
+There is always a risk of getting parts of the body e.g. fingers or arms, caught in the moving parts of the wheelchair.

-Make sure when activating the folding or insertion mechanisms of moving parts, such as the removable axle of the rear wheel, folding backrest or anti-tipper, that nothing becomes caught.
+Take attention while activating amd deactivating the mechanisms of moving parts, such as the removable axle of the rear wheel, folding backrest or anti-tipper.

-The hanging of additional load (back pack or similar items) onto your chair backposts can affect the rearward stability of your wheelchair, especially when used in combination with angle adjustable backrests.
+The hanging of additional load (back pack or similar items) onto your wheelchair back posts can affect the rearward stability of your wheelchair.
+This can cause the chair to tip backwards causing injury.

-Invacare strongly recommend the use of anti-tipper (available as an option) when using your backposts with additional load.
+- Try to avoid putting additional load in the back of the wheelchair. - We strongly recommend the use of anti-tippers when using your back posts with additional load.